31 October, 2007

 Several of the "followers of Jesus" at The Pub have recently come together in an effort to approach Trout to help him.
 But the "followers" are uncertain of what lies ahead.

 "When we go to talk to him, we don't know which Trouty we're going to get" said The Parable.
 "It's all going to depend on which one of him is talking during his inner conversation.
 Our hope is to interrupt that conversation at just the right time."

 One problem remains for Pastor Joel.
 His books are not selling well in a large part of the world: the "10/40 window."

 The "10/40 window" is the part of the world in the eastern hemisphere that falls roughly between 10 degrees and 40 degrees north latitude.
 You can clearly see it on the map above.
 This is the section of the world A) where most of the unreached people groups live, and B) where most of the non-Christians live.
 For these two closely related reasons, this part of the world is a primary focus for international missions.

 The 10/40 window is also the area of the world where Christians face the most persecution.
-The worst persecutors, such as North Korea, China, Iran, Saudi Arabia, Syria, and Sudan, all fall into this critical window of the world (North Korea is actually not labeled on this map because it is so dangerous for Christians to even be there).
+The worst persecutors, such as China, Iran, Saudi Arabia, Syria, and Sudan, all fall into this critical window of the world.

 TBNN has learned that Christians who live in these countries just do not find Pastor Osteen's books relevant.
 For example, despite the fact that "Your Best Life Now" was translated into Korean, the North Korean Christians just do not want to read it.